History

 Current state

-The church has retained the medieval perimeter walls of all building elements, but most of the window openings have been modernized in the early modern period (perhaps they repeat the original forms).
-Inside the nave and presbytery, a late-medieval wooden roof truss has been preserved.
+The church has retained the medieval perimeter walls of all building elements, but most of the window openings have been modernized in the early modern period.
+Perhaps they copy the original forms, as the preserved original opening in the south wall of the tower is topped with a trefoil, like the Victorian windows.
+The upper part of the porch may also be early modern, parhaps rebuilt in the 17th or 18th century.
+Inside the nave and chancel, a late-medieval wooden roof truss has been preserved.
+The recess in the eastern wall of the chancel is original, and the preserved font probably dates from the 13th century.

 bibliography: